-As expected, the Shure SRH440 produce a clear, accurate sound perfect for studio monitoring.
+As expected, the Shure SRH440 produces a clear, accurate sound perfect for studio monitoring.
 The headphones produce a balanced, flat response which means the SRH440 can be used for tracking and mixing.

-The SRH440 produce a clear soundstage which allows you to reference exceptional detail across all frequencies.
+The SRH440 produces a clear soundstage which allows you to reference exceptional detail across all frequencies.
 Great for critical listening and playback.